knotteye00/satyr/docs/INSTALLATION.md

 npm run start
 ```

 It is reccomended that you run Satyr behind a TLS terminating reverse proxy like nginx.
-An example configuration can be found in CONFIGURATION.md
+An example configuration can be found at install/satyr.nginx.
 An example systemd service is provided at install/satyr.service.
 It assumes you've installed satyr into /opt/satyr, and created a satyr user with the home directory /var/lib/satyr for the purpose of running the service.

 ## Updating Satyr
 Updating should be as simple as pulling the latest code and dependencies, then restarting the server.